Parkinson's disease: Intensive exercise helps ease symptoms

 - They add that exercise helps people with Parkinson’s disease by improving brain function, balance, and mobility.

-Intensive exercise might slow the course of Parkinson’s disease, according to a study published today in the journal Science Advances.
+Intensive exercise might slow the course of Parkinson’s disease (PD), according to research published on July 14 in the journal Science Advances.

-In their research involving laboratory rats, neuroscientists from the Faculty of Medicine of the Catholic University, Rome Campus, and A. Gemelli IRCCS Polyclinic Foundation identified a new mechanism responsible for the positive effects of exercise on brain plasticity.
+In their research involving laboratory rodents, neuroscientists from the Faculty of Medicine of the Catholic University, Rome Campus, and A. Gemelli IRCCS Polyclinic Foundation identified a new mechanism responsible for the positive benefits of exercise on brain plasticity.

 The scientists reported that activities performed in the early stages of the disease can induce beneficial effects on movement control — even after discontinuing the exercise routine.